A History of Violence review, A History of Violence DVD review

 Category: Thriller

 Based on the DC comics graphic novel by John Wagner and Vince Locke, “A History of Violence” is not exactly what you’d expect from director David Cronenberg.
-It’s clear-cut and probably his most accessible picture to date.
-But it’s also a fine piece of American cinema that delivers a much-needed commentary on the affects of violence on society.
+It’s probably his most accessible picture to date, but it’s also a fine piece of American cinema that delivers a much-needed commentary on the affects of violence on society.
 With so many big-budget action movies flopping at the box office this past summer, it’s crazy to think that a quaint genre film like “A History of Violence” would handle its action sequences with the most panache.

-“A History” does a brilliant job of jumping in to streaks of extreme violence with no problem, but what’s unsettling about the process is that it’s probably not as jolting as it should be.
+"A History of Violence" does a brilliant job of jumping into streaks of extreme violence with no problem, but what’s unsettling about the process is that it’s probably not as jolting as it should be.
 The violence is never hyperbolized, and yet when the tranquil Tom quickly attacks his enemies, it feels strangely surreal.
-The fantastic nature of the movie is only further amplified by a subplot involving Tom’s son’s (Ashton Holmes) reaction to his father’s unexpected spurts of violence, but by the time the story comes full circle, its authenticity remains intact.
+The fantastic nature of the movie is only further amplified by a subplot involving his son’s (Ashton Holmes) reaction to Tom's unexpected spurts of violence, but by the time the story comes full circle, its authenticity remains intact.

 Both Mortensen and Harris deliver adequate performances as the story’s two male leads, but Hurt’s supporting role is far more entertaining.
 Still, the strength of the film ultimately lies in the hands of Cronenberg, who manages to take classic Western archetypes and spin them into an engaging movie about modern-day violence.
 Cronenberg’s carefully crafted characters could just as well be action heroes in the same summer movies that forfeit emotional depth for bigger explosions, but perhaps the attention to detail is exactly what separates “A History of Violence” as a piece of cinematic excellence.